-One of the most powerful rituals to appease and seek blessings of Goddess Durga is the Chandi Homam that is conducted in almost all temples dedicated to the divine Goddess.
+Chandi Homam is one of the most powerful rituals performed to appease and seek blessings of Goddess Durga.
+One can benefit from good health and happy family life by performing this homam.
+It is conducted in almost all temples dedicated to the divine Goddess.

 The Homam is considered as the supreme form of worship among the followers of Shaktism (devotees who consider Devi or Adi Parashakti as the supreme God) sect in Hinduism.
 The name Chandi is the other name of the Goddess as mentioned in the revered Devi Mahatmayam.

 The Goddess Chandi is represented as the fierce and passionate form of Goddess Durga.
 As per the Devi Mahatmayam, the Goddess is depicted as eighteen armed, each possessing a different weapon.

 The Goddess is considered as the Mother of the Universe and an embodiment of feminine power and energy.
 She is also believed to be the creator of the Holy Trinity of Lord Brahma, Lord Vishnu, and Lord Shiva.

 Who should perform Chandi Homam?

 Here’s the list of people who should perform chandi homam: